HackingSgravato/Dumper/README.md

 ## Download

-You can [download](https://github.com/HackingSgravato/Dumper/releases/tag/v1) the latest installable version of Ez Dumper for Windows.
+You can download the latest installable version of Ez Dumper for Windows [here](https://github.com/HackingSgravato/Dumper/releases/tag/v1).

 ## License